 - Practice regeneration exercises (read 5 regeneration practices to recover after training)

-This is more than enough for a completely peaceful path, the important thing to know is that you will not be in conditions to face a real fight (read How to use martial arts in a real fight).
+A note by Master Kongling – In conjunction with a light version of our basic exercises (read Lesson 3.6), this is more than enough for a completely peaceful path, the important thing to know is that you will not be in conditions to face a real fight (read How to use martial arts in a real fight).

 - Do a warm-up before starting stretching (How to correctly perform warm-up)